Walk over steep forest slopes and former sand excavation

 Admission: Free, parking at the Middenduin / Duinlustweg entrance free of charge, Paying parkinglot at the entrance to De Kennemerduinen visitor center

-At entrance Middenduin / Duinlustweg we follow the red poles along the Zanderijvaart.
+At entrance Middenduin / Duinlustweg we follow the blue arrows along the Zanderijvaart.
 You now turn left (sign ‘Rondje Hoge Duin’) upwards.
 We pass an ice cellar, where in the past ice was stored for the fridges of Landgoed Duinlust.
-We follow the blue poles further upwards and now walk through a varied forest with many slopes.
+We follow the blue arrows further upwards and now walk through a varied forest with many slopes.
 Then we go through a tunnel under the railway and after a while we can turn left to a viewpoint, where with a little luck wisents can be observed at a beautiful lake: The small lake of Burdet.
 There is at least a nice photo exhibition.
-We follow the blue poles further and after a while we come to an open area: De Zanderij.
+We follow the blue arrows further and after a while we come to an open area: De Zanderij.
 From here we walk back to the parking lot along the Zanderijvaart.

 At the entrance to the Kennermerduinen visitor center we cross the busy Zeeweg and arrive at the open area: De Zanderij.
 Here we turn right along the Zanderijvaart and follow the directions above.